 - Add money whenever you like and leave it in your account for as long as you want

 - Account names can be personalised to encourage kids to save (e.g. Sam’s Playstation)

 - Interest rate is 4.50% for balances over $0

 - Designed for kids and teens up to 19 years, this account is fee-free and helps them learn to save and manage their money

 - For kids under 12: parents can relax knowing they have full control of the account

-- No fees for either
+- No fees until child is 19

 - Headstart is designed for kids as an interactive and fun way to learn about money